What is kidney cancer?

 Kidney cancer is cancer that starts in the cells of the kidney.
 The most common type of kidney cancer is renal cell carcinoma (RCC), accounting for about 90% of all cases.
 Usually only one kidney is affected, but in rare cases the cancer may develop in both kidneys.

 - Uroethelial carcinoma which can begin in the ureter or renal pelvis where the kidney and ureter meet.
 It is generally treated like bladder cancer.

-- Wilms tumour, which is the most common type of kidney cancer in younger children although it is still rare.
+- Wilms tumour, which is most common in younger children although it is still rare.

-There were 3627new cases of kidney cancer diagnosed in Australia in 2016.
+It was estimated that 4193 people in Australia would be diagnosed with kidney cancer in 2020.
 Kidney cancer is more common in men - the risk of being diagnosed by age 85 is 1 in 47 for men compared to 1 in 100 for women.